 What is an allergy and immunology specialist or allergist?

-An allergy and immunology specialist is a medical doctor with special training and skills in diagnosing and treating allergies and diseases of the immune system.
+An allergy and immunology specialist is a medical doctor with special training and skills in diagnosing and treating allergies and other immune system conditions.

-Allergy and immunology specialists are sometimes called allergists or allergy specialists.
+Allergy and immunology specialists are sometimes called allergists or immunologists.

 If your child has health or development concerns, health professionals like allergists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.